changke/half-stack-dev-2/src/main/webapp/md/setting-up-lit/index.md

 > *Gone are the days when Notepad program alone is enough for writing websites.*

 In this article I'd like to share an alternative, simpler setup to start using Lit.
-It would serve as a **boilerplate** for building Lit-based web apps.
+It would serve as a **boilerplate** for building Lit-powered web components / apps.
 Some goals are:

 - TypeScript-based
 - For modern browsers only